ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

  -->

 This specification is related to: \
-_Baseline DLT Requirements version 1.0_ - https://github.com/ethereum-oasis/baseline/tree/master/docs/specs/dlt
+_Baseline CCSM Requirements version 1.0_ - https://github.com/ethereum-oasis/baseline/tree/master/docs/specs/dlt

 #### Abstract:
-The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Distributed Ledger Technology (DLT) network that when utilized ensures that two or more systems of record can synchronize their system state over said DLT securely and privately.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Distributed Ledger Technology (CCSM) network that when utilized ensures that two or more systems of record can synchronize their system state over said CCSM securely and privately.

 #### Status:
 This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.